ChemBioHTP/enzyhtp_doc/docs/source/sci_api_tutorial/armer.rst

 Input
 ------------------------------------------------
-    In the context of ARMer and EnzyHTP, the cluster is an object that represents a specific HPC cluster configuration.
+    In EnzyHTP, the cluster is an object that represents a specific HPC cluster configuration.
 This object is usually an instance of a class that implements the ClusterInterface or a similar interface that ARMer can interact with.
-    In EnzyHTP, the input for ARMer should be all kinds of "clusters", for example, clusters for MD sampling, clusters for QM caluclations, etc.
+    The input for ARMer should be all kinds of "clusters", for example, clusters for MD sampling, clusters for QM caluclations, etc.

-.. dropdown:: :fa:`eye,mr-1` Click here to see examples
+.. dropdown:: :fa:`eye,mr-1` Click here to see example use

-    .. admonition:: Example: how cluster_job_config is used in MD simulation sampling (See `<#Example-code> for more examples`_)
+    .. admonition:: Example: how cluster_job_config is used in MD simulation sampling (See Example Code for more examples)

     .. code:: python